BSc (Hons) SociologySouthwark Campus

 - Recent graduates are now research assistants, school student mentors and charity workers - careers are likely in teaching, social work, marketing, public administration, the voluntary sector, social research, journalism and programme research.

-- 2nd for graduate prospects in Sociology amongst London Modern competitors (Complete University Guide League Tables 2019).
+- 2nd London Modern for graduate prospects in Sociology (Complete University Guide League Tables 2019).

-- Enrich your CV and awareness of working practice with a voluntary placement in the prison service, legal advice, youth offending and youth mentoring schemes.
+- Enrich your CV and awareness of working practice with a voluntary placement opportunities.

 - Global issues in sociology